Naman1997/Raspberry-smartwatch/README.md

 ```sh
 $ ifconfig
 ```
 * Your ip would be in the second line next to *inet*.
 Note it down, it will be useful later.
-I will refer it as YOUR_IP
+I will refer to it as YOUR_IP
 * Next cd into the 'Raspberry_smartwatch' directory and run the following command
 ```sh
 $ python3 PhonePi.py